Megan A. McEntee

 - Represented health care providers in fraud investigations conducted by the NY Attorney General’s Medicaid Fraud Control Unit.

-- Represented multiple pharmaceutical companies in DOJ investigations into patient assistant programs.
+- Represented multiple pharmaceutical companies in DOJ investigations into patient assistance programs.

 - Defended a home care provider in civil litigation stemming from a False Claims Act qui tam.